ihmeuw/easylink/docs/source/concepts/workarounds.rst

 Slots that receive a data dependency from either of these types of user input actually receive the entire list, including the files not meant for that slot.
 The implementation internally must select the relevant file(s) to use.
-The rule about how to do this is that the file called ``known_clusters.parquet`` is the known clusters, and all other files in the list are input datasets.
+The rule about how to do this is that the file with a name containing ``clusters`` is the known clusters, and all other files in the list are input datasets.

 Cloneable sections do not have splitters